cse-southeast-devcrew/openhack-durable-entities/docs/challenge-003.md

 To successfully complete the challenge:

-- [ ] Ensure that sending a "shipment" or "onHand" event writes the updated inventory data for the item in the MDC
+- [ ] Ensure that sending a "shipment" or "onHand" event writes the updated inventory data for the item in the MDS
 - [ ] Ensure that the inventory data written is accurate
 - [ ] ⚠️ Do not write directly to Cosmos DB in the orchestrator!